 - If specific people or events that you aren’t familiar with are mentioned, you might want to research them – but bear in mind that some of them might be fictional!

 See Tips for further guidance.

 To establish an initial understanding of your World, answer these questions:

 If you went to this World, what would feel the most surprising or strange?

 How are clothes owned and used in this World?
 What is the everyday experience of fashion there?

 Populate this matrix to explore what is abundant or scarce, celebrated or stigmatised in your World.

 Explore these questions to consider potential problems and responses – bearing in mind that we are aiming to create enticing fashion Worlds.

-Who is disadvantaged in this World?
+Who or what (human and non-human) is disadvantaged in this World?

 How can these disadvantages be overcome?